compgeolab/website/contact/index.md

 and <a href="https://twitter.com/leouieda">social media</a>.
 We'll post calls for scholarships and open positions in the lab.

-**Have your own funding?** Get in touch if you're interested in pursuing a self-funded PhD or applying for externally-funded postdoc fellowships to work in the lab.
+**Have your own funding?** Talk to [Leo](/team) if you're interested in pursuing a self-funded PhD or applying for externally-funded postdoc fellowships to work in the lab.